Teddy Perkins

 "Teddy Perkins" is the sixth episode of the second season of the American comedy-drama television series Atlanta, and the sixteenth episode of the series overall.
 It was originally broadcast on FX in the United States on April 5, 2018.
 The episode features series regular Darius Epps visiting a mansion to pick up a free piano, where he encounters a strange man named Teddy Perkins.
 Against the phone advice of Alfred, Darius continues his attempt to leave with the piano, and discovers that Perkins intends to turn the mansion into a museum.

 In a deviation from the typical comedic structure of Atlanta, series creator Donald Glover wrote the episode and played the titular Teddy Perkins character with more of a dramatic/horror bent.
 Hiro Murai directed the episode, his eleventh directorial credit for Atlanta.
 The episode is longer than a typical Atlanta episode, running 34 minutes.
 In its initial airing, the episode was shown by FX with no commercial breaks.

-The episode received universal acclaim, with some critics lauding it one of the show's most innovative episodes.
+The episode was praised, with some critics lauding it as one of the show's most innovative episodes.
 It received 776,000 viewers in its initial airing, and 1.77 million viewers in total with DVR viewership.